 SECTION 5.9.
 RESIGNATION AND REMOVAL OF DIRECTORS

 A Director may resign at any time upon written notice to the Board of Directors.
-A Director may be removed with or without cause by a vote of two-thirds of the members of the Board of Directors.
+A Director may be removed by a vote of two-thirds of the members of the Board of Directors.

 SECTION 5.10.
 INFORMAL ACTION BY DIRECTORS

 The authority of the Board of Directors may be exercised without a meeting if consent is given electronically or written, setting forth the action taken, is signed by all of the Directors entitled to vote.

 SECTION 5.11.
 COMPENSATION